 Courtesy of Pokerdope.

 But it’s still plausible that you could lose after 100,000 hands though!
 That’s the nature of being a poker professional.
-Get some security by getting the best staking deal available, and start pocketing your profits without risk of losing!

 It’s also worth understanding that despite the almost incomprehensible variance shown already, standard deviation bb/100 probably doesn’t tell the full extent of the variance story.